nrinaudo/nrinaudo.github.com/posts/2014-08-11-collections-as-typeclasses.markdown

   // Checks whether the stack is empty. def isEmpty[A](as: Impl[A]): Boolean

-  // Pushes an element onto the stack. def push[A](a: A, as: Impl[A]): Impl[A]
+  // Pushes a value onto the stack. def push[A](a: A, as: Impl[A]): Impl[A]

   // Returns the top of the stack.